Canonization of the Romanovs: Controversy

 The canonizations were controversial for both branches of the Russian Orthodox Church.
-In 1981, opponents noted Nicholas II's perceived weaknesses as a ruler and said that his actions had led to the Bolshevik Revolution, which caused so much damage for Russia and its people.
+In 1981, opponents noted Nicholas II's perceived weaknesses as a ruler and said that his actions had led to the Bolshevik Revolution, which caused significant damage to Russia and its people.
 One priest of the Russian Orthodox Church Abroad noted that martyrdom in the Russian Orthodox Church has nothing to do with the martyr's personal actions but was instead related to why he or she was killed.
 Other critics noted that the Russian Orthodox Church Abroad appeared to be blaming Jewish revolutionaries for the deaths and equating the political assassination with a ritual murder.

 Others rejected the family's being classified as new martyrs because they were not killed because of their religious faith.
-There was no proof that the execution was a ritual murder.
+Russia’s Federal Investigative Committee, prompted by the Russian Orthodox Church, opened a new investigation in 2017 into whether the Romanov deaths were ritual killings, a claim that is rejected by mainstream historians who associate them with Antisemitism.
+The claims might arise from the fact that Yakov Yurovsky, the Red Army executioner, was Jewish.
 Religious leaders in both churches also had objections to canonizing the Tsar's family because they perceived him to have been a weak emperor whose incompetence led to the revolution, and the suffering of his people.
 They said he was at least partially responsible for his own murder and the murders of his wife and children.
 For these opponents, the fact that the Tsar was said to be, in private life, a kind man and a good husband and father did not override his poor governance of Russia.

 Despite their official designation as "passion-bearers" by the August 2000 Council, the family are referred to as "martyrs" in Church publications, icons, and in popular veneration by the people.

+Some members of the Russian Orthodox Church Abroad question the authenticity of the remains of the imperial family and believe they were faked.
+Zealous members of a fringe movement, known as “Tsar-worshippers”, consider Nicholas II the “Tsar-Redeemer” and believe that Russians must atone for the murders of the family, which will lead to the rebirth of the nation.

 Since the late 20th century, believers have attributed healing from illnesses or conversion to the Orthodox Church to their prayers to Maria and Alexei, as well as to the rest of the family.